1917 Half Dollar Value (2026 Guide): Errors List, “D”, “S” & No Mint Mark Worth

 1917 No Mint Mark Half Dollar Value

-The 1917 Philadelphia Half Dollar represents the most accessible entry point into the transitional year that redefined American coinage.
-With a substantial mintage of 12,292,000 pieces, this issue is the most common of the early date (1916-1929) Walking Liberty half dollars in all grades, though mint state examples are usually well struck and gems display the distinctive white satin luster of early Walkers.
+The 1917 Philadelphia Half Dollar is the most common of all five varieties and the ideal entry point into the 1917 set.
+With a mintage of 12,292,000 pieces, it is the most common of the early-date (1916–1929) Walking Liberty half dollars across all grades.
+PCGS’s David Hall notes that mint state examples are usually well struck, and gems display the distinctive white satin luster typical of early Walkers — a beautiful characteristic that makes even common dates highly appealing.

 1917 No Mint Mark Half Dollar Price/Grade Chart